ContainerSolutions/cloud-native-patterns/_technical/network-isolation.md

 ![Network Isolation]({{ site.baseurl }}/assets/images/cs.png)

-Separate applications running on one platform are susceptible to attacks from others.
+An organisation is utilising a container platform which runs multiple different systems, environments, shared by multiple teams or even customers.

 ## In This Context

-Within a container platform, we are encouraged to run multiple different systems, environments, shared by multiple teams or even customers.
-These can span different applications, teams, environments (e.g. dev/staging) and even clients (multi tenant).
+Multiple applications, teams, environments (e.g. dev/staging) and even clients (multi tenant) are sharing the platform.
 While these separate services should not normally access each other across certain boundaries (e.g. Namespaces), by default there is nothing blocking traffic (either malicious or by error) from crossing these boundaries.
+Separate applications running on one platform can be susceptible to attacks from others.

 ## Therefore